-A few states permit personal creditors of LLC owners to obtain a court order that the LLC be dissolved or the state's LLC statute is silent as to what remedies other than a charging order might be available to creditors.
-In those states, it's possible that a creditor would seek to have the LLC dissolved.
-If that occurred, the LLC would have to cease doing business and sell all of its assets.
-This is the most extreme remedy available to personal creditors of LLC owners.
+A handful of states permit personal creditors of LLC owners to obtain a court order that the LLC be dissolved.
+In this event, the LLC would have to cease doing business and sell all of its assets.
+This is the most extreme remedy allowed for personal creditors of LLC owners.

 The reason personal creditors of individual LLC owners are limited to a charging order or foreclosure is to protect the other members (owners) of the LLC.
 It doesn’t seem fair that they should suffer because a member incurred personal debts that had nothing to do with their LLC.
 Thus, personal creditors are not permitted to take over the debtor-member’s LLC interest and join in the management of the LLC or have the LLC dissolved and its assets sold without the other members’ consent.
 However, this rationale disappears when the LLC has only a single member (owner) because there are no other LLC owner/members to protect.
 Because of this difference with SMLLCs, some courts have applied different rules for SMLLC protection from creditors and in many states it remains unclear what type of protection they would receive.

-Courts in a few states have found that the charging order protection that exists for LLCs does not apply with SMLLCs because there are no co-owners to protect.
+Courts in a few states have found that the charging order protection that exists for LLCs does not apply with SMLLs because there are no co-owners to protect.
 These cases created a great deal of uncertainty in other states with similar charging order protection laws.
-In response, a few states amended their LLC laws to make it clear that SMLLCs are entitled to the same protection from creditors as multi-member LLCs.
-These include Delaware, Nevada, and Wyoming -- states that want to encourage businesses to form entities in their jurisdictions because they can earn money from the fees they charge and because they want to be considered “business friendly.”
+In response, several states amended their LLC laws to make it clear that SMLLCs are entitled to the same protection from creditors as multi-member LLCs.
+These include Delaware, Nevada, and Wyoming—states that want to encourage businesses to form entities in their jurisdictions because they can earn money from the fees they charge and because they want to be considered business friendly.
 Their laws now specifically state that charging orders are the exclusive remedy for creditors of both multi- and single-member LLCs.

-Some states, including Florida and Utah, have gone the other way and changed their LLC laws to provide creditors of SMLLCs with additional remedies that they would not have against a multi-member LLC.
+A few states, including Florida and New Hampshire, have gone the other way and changed their LLC laws to make it clear that a charging order is not the only remedy that can be used against an SMLLC.
 In these states, the SMLLC does not provide nearly as much liability protection as a multi-member LLC.
-Many states have not addressed this issue either in the courts or by adopting laws specifically addressing SMLLC protection so in those states it is unclear what type of protection a SMLLC would provide against an owner’s personal creditors.
-For a 50-state guide to the rules about single-member LLC protection in each state, see Single-Member LLCs and Asset Protection: A 50-State Guide.
+Many states have still not addressed this issue either in the courts or by adopting laws specifically addressing SMLLC protection, so in those states it is unclear what type of protection an SMLLC would provide against an owner’s personal creditors.

 It is also possible that the ownership interest of a member of a multi-member LLC could be taken over by a bankruptcy trustee.
 This is a rapidly evolving and unclear area of the law.